 Our outstandingly dedicated facilitation team comes together across a broad representation of professional disciplines including social work, k-12 and higher education, organizing, library sciences, and legal advocacy to create powerful learning opportunities.
-We are proud that the investment we hold in compassionate anti-oppression and difference-valuing praxis is mirrored within our professional standards and values.
+We are proud of our collective commitment and investment to professional standards and values.

 Martha Rodriguez (she/her/hers) is a Latina, woman of color community organizer and racial justice educator with a community organizing background.
 She is invested in culturally responsive teaching, and equitable outcomes.
-She focuses her facilitation and leadership development work with young people of color and students through concrete student engagement, trauma informed approaches, and healing work.
+She focuses her facilitation and leadership development work with young people of color and students through student engagement, trauma informed approaches, and healing work.
 Her work as an active board member for the JPNDC and campaign work in support of local POC owned businesses and immigrant's rights spans 15 years of commitment to her neighborhood and community in Boston.

 Stella Panzarella (She, Her, Hers) is a white-presenting CIS woman.
 She is passionate about moving the racial justice work of white and privileged folks beyond conversation and comfort zones and into one of action and risk-taking.
 She holds a Masters in International Law from the University of London where she focused on the dehumanizing impacts of the human rights regime, immigrant community liberation, and the critical work of building enduring indigenous land rights.
-In addition to being a co-founder and the acting Executive Director of the Anti-Racism Collaborative, she is a co-founder of Freedom Beyond, a nationwide network of contemplative action circles, she is also a trainer with the Boston Public Heath Commission's Training Institute for Youth Workers on Trauma and Resilience Awareness.
-In her spare time she organizes with the Immigration and Refugee Justice Action Partnership of the Boston chapter of Showing Up for Racial Justice (SURJ) and volunteers her paralegal skills to immigration and housing legal clinics in her community.
-For fun, she runs long distances and picks up heavy things to then put them down again.
+In addition to being a co-founder and the Director of Anti-Racism Collaborative, she is a co-founder of Freedom Beyond, a nationwide network of contemplative action circles, she is also a trainer with the Boston Public Heath Commission's Training Institute for Youth Workers on Trauma and Resilience Awareness.
+In her spare time she organizes with the Immigration and Refugee Justice Action Partnership of the Boston Chapter of Showing Up for Racial Justice (SURJ) and volunteers her paralegal skills to immigration and housing legal clinics in her community.
+For fun, she runs long distances, picks up heavy things and puts them down again.